JOHANDILEEP21/Lincode_Assesement/README.md

 ## Add early stopping to prevent overfitting.

-##Create a Deep CNN architecture from scratch, train it on more epochs.
+## Create a Deep CNN architecture from scratch, train it on more epochs.

 ## In this model i've use very less amount of CNN arichtecture used.

 ## In future we've to use more CNN architecture for more validation score.

+## Conclusion:

+    --> The confusion matrix for this model, (representing the percent of times each label was predicted for each label in the training set during evaluation) also showed highest predictability for PARTIAL_VISIBILITY at minimum compared to other.

+    --> Predictability for the images with FULL_VISIBILITY ID cards was a high 99 to 100% in all 3 models, as anticipated, due to larger training dataset for that class, without data augmentation.

+    --> In this model i've use very less amount of CNN arichtecture used.

+    --> In future we've to use more CNN architecture for more validation score.